gavinsimon1/100-days-of-code/log.md

 }

 checkCashRegister(19.50, 20.00, [["PENNY", 1.01], ["NICKEL", 2.05], ["DIME", 3.10], ["QUARTER", 4.25], ["ONE", 90.00], ["FIVE", 55.00], ["TEN", 20.00], ["TWENTY", 60.00], ["ONE HUNDRED", 100.00]]);

+ **Day 77 5/15/2018 Tuesday**

+ Starting on Inventory Update challenge.
+I can push the items into a new array.
+But it's more complex than that.
+Need to comapre and update the 2d array.
+Reading about the sort method now.